hive-engine/steemsmartcontracts-wiki/How-to-setup-a-Steem-Smart-Contracts-node.md

 - Find a dump of the MongoDB database (ie: https://api.steem-engine.com/ssc.archive)
 - Restore it (mongorestore --gzip --archive=ssc.archive)
-- Update the "config.json" file with the "startSteemBlock" that matches the dump you just restored
+- Update the "config.json" file with the "startSteemBlock" that matches the dump you just restored (ie: https://api.steem-engine.com/ssc.archive.txt)
 - Start the tool via ```npm run start```